mark-wiemer-org/ahkpp/docs/Development.md

 1. Bump the version in `package.json`.
 The message of the commit should be e.g. `v2.8.2`.
 1. Push the changes.
 1. Merge the PR.
 The body of the commit message should be the changelog entry.
-1.  `git checkout main`
+1.  `git checkout main && git pull`
 1. Package the new version using `vsce package`.
 1. Install the new version:
     1. Select the newly-created `.vsix` file.
     1. Open the context menu (right-click).
     1. Select `Install Extension VSIX`.
     1. Reload the window.
+(F1 -> Developer: Reload Window)
 1. Perform final pre-release tests.
     -   If tests fail, there are two choices:
         1. Delay the release until the tests pass (preferred choice)